catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 ======================================

 The next step is to provision a compute instance using Docker Machine.
-Docker machine will instantiate a VM, get SSH access to this VM and will then install the Docker Engine on this host.
-This process can take quite a while, we recommend using the ``--debug`` flag so you can monitor the installation progress and see any errors that may occur.
+Docker Machine will instantiate a VM, get SSH access to this VM and will then install the Docker Engine on this host.
+As this process can take quite a while, it's a good idea to use the ``--debug`` flag so you can monitor the installation progress and see any errors that may occur.

 .. note::

- We are making use of OpenStack environment variables in this command, ensure you have followed the steps described at :ref:`source-rc-file`
+ You are making use of OpenStack environment variables in this command.
+Ensure you have followed the steps described at :ref:`source-rc-file`

 .. code-block:: bash